Testing Method Of Electrical Power Transformer

 Polarity Test

-How to check the polarity of Single phase transformer?
+How to check the polarity of a single-phase transformer?

 To check the Accurate polarity of a single-phase transformer we need a Standard Transformer that Polarity is Known and another transformer whose polarity needs to be determined is available for the same ratio and voltage.